tusen-ai/naive-ui/demo/documentation/components/spin/enUS/index.md

 # Spin
 It can be called loading, but why it's called loading?
-Because there is another private component will less props called loading.
+Because there is another internal component with less props called loading.
 ## Demos
 ```demo
 basic